-Colorado State University’s organizational learning, performance, and change Ph.D. program in Denver develops both research and practical expertise, helping you to understand and enhance human performance in workplaces and implement long-lasting solutions to problems faced by businesses and, organizations.
+Colorado State University’s organizational learning, performance, and change Ph.D. program in Denver develops both research and practical expertise, helping you understand workplaces on a deeper level and enhance them with long-lasting solutions.

-Students enter the program in a cohort and complete courses based on an established plan of study.
+As a student, you enter the Ph.D. in organizational leadership program in a cohort and complete courses based on an established plan of study.
+The same group of students goes through the program together, offering a cohesive support structure and built-in professional network.
 The cohort structure fosters support and allows you to network with other students seeking to create and administer organizational learning opportunities.
-Coursework is completed in eight semesters followed by a dissertation which typically takes nine to sixteen months to complete.
-Classes meet eight Saturdays per semester at the Denver Learning Center.